EliasNehme/DeepNebulae/README.md

 # Proposed PSFs

-Provided in this repository are three different propsoed PSF pairs, each derived through different considerations.
+Provided in this repository are three different proposed PSF pairs, each derived through different considerations.

 ![](Figures/ProposedPSFs.gif "This movie shows the three different propsoed PSF pairs in our work.")